JOEMan90/EntityFramework.Docs/entity-framework/core/performance/modeling-for-performance.md

 |    TPH | 132.3 ms | 2.29 ms | 2.03 ms | 8000.0000 | 3000.0000 | 1250.0000 |  44.49 MB |
 |    TPT | 201.3 ms | 3.32 ms | 3.10 ms | 9000.0000 | 4000.0000 |         - |  61.84 MB |

-As can be seen, TPH is considerably more efficient than TPT.
-Note that actual results always depend on the specific query being executed, so other queries may show a different performance gap; you're encouraged to use this benchmark code as a template for testing other queries.
+As can be seen, TPH is considerably more efficient than TPT for this scenario.
+Note that actual results always depend on the specific query being executed and the number of tables in the hierarchy, so other queries may show a different performance gap; you're encouraged to use this benchmark code as a template for testing other queries.